 - With well-designed versions for desktop, iPhone and Android, Slack is versatile and accessible, making it an ideal choice for communities with a range of technical capabilities and communication styles.

 There’s no substitute for this kind of real-time interaction.
 When it comes to community building, especially when you want people to get to know each other personally and appreciate one another’s personalities, Slack definitely offers the right kind of environment.
-At least in the case of Slack, 8,000 people seem to think so!
+At least in the case of Online Geniuses, 8,000 people seem to think so!